 When it comes to pasta, this vegan spaghetti bolognese is our favourite comfort food.
-Our easy recipe is a perfect fusion of Italian inspired flavours and vegan cuisine.
+Our bolognese sauce recipe is a perfect fusion of authentic Italian flavour and vegan cuisine.

 In my childhood, spaghetti bolognese was a regular on the meal plan.
 So when I first went vegetarian and then vegan, it was one of the foods I missed most.
 But not anymore!